mmautner/Flask-SAResource/README.md

 Introduction
 ------------

-Flask-Resource leverages SQLAlchemy declarative models to create RESTful API endpoints on your [Flask](http://flask.pocoo.org/) application.
+Flask-SAResource leverages SQLAlchemy declarative models to create RESTful API endpoints on your [Flask](http://flask.pocoo.org/) application.

 Flask-Resource is an active project, well-tested and production ready.